okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 >**Note:** All integrations in the OIN catalog are public.
 If you want to submit a request to create a private app integration for an application that uses SCIM 1.1 or Profile Sourcing, or for an application that uses a custom header expression for the Header Auth, then use the [SCIM App Integration Wizard](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-scim) to create your integration and submit your app through the [OIN Manager](https://oinmanager.okta.com).
 The Okta OIN team works with you to create an internal-only integration that isn't included in the OIN.

-## Submit in the Admin Console

-New content link goes here for SAML

 ## Submit with the OIN Manager

 Submit the following integrations with OIN Manager:

 <Cards>
-<Card href="/docs/guides/build-sso-integration/openidconnect/main/" headerImage="/img/idp-logos/oidc.png" cardTitle="OpenID Connect (OIDC)" :showFooter=false>Submit an OIDC SSO integration</Card>
+<Card href="/docs/guides/submit-app/openidconnect/main/" headerImage="/img/idp-logos/oidc.png" cardTitle="OpenID Connect (OIDC)" :showFooter=false>Submit an OIDC SSO integration</Card>

-<Card href="/docs/guides/build-sso-integration/saml2/main/" headerImage="/img/idp-logos/saml.png" cardTitle="SAML" :showFooter=false>Submit a SAML SSO integration</Card>
+<Card href="/docs/guides/submit-app/saml2/main/" headerImage="/img/idp-logos/saml.png" cardTitle="SAML" :showFooter=false>Submit a SAML SSO integration</Card>

-<Card href="https://help.okta.com/okta_help.htm?type=wf&id=ext-connector-builder" headerImage="/img/icons/WEB_Icon_Platform_Workflows_40x40.svg" cardTitle="Workflows" :showFooter=false>Submit a Workflow Connector Builder integration</Card>
+<Card href="/docs/guides/submit-app/wfconnector/main/" headerImage="/img/icons/WEB_Icon_Platform_Workflows_40x40.svg" cardTitle="Workflows" :showFooter=false>Submit a Workflow Connector Builder integration</Card>

-<Card href="/docs/guides/scim-provisioning-integration-overview/" headerImage="/img/icons/scim.svg" cardTitle="SCIM" :showFooter=false>Submit a SCIM integration</Card>
+<Card href="/docs/guides/submit-app/scim/main/" headerImage="/img/icons/scim.svg" cardTitle="SCIM" :showFooter=false>Submit a SCIM integration</Card>

-<Card href="/docs/guides/build-api-integration/" headerImage="/img/icons/icon--tool.svg" cardTitle="API service" :showFooter=false>Submit an API service integration</Card>
+<Card href="/docs/guides/build-api-integration/main/#register-your-api-service-integration" headerImage="/img/icons/icon--tool.svg" cardTitle="API service" :showFooter=false>Submit an API service integration</Card>

 </Cards>